ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 });

-alert(Object.keys(foo)); // ["bar", "baz"]
+console.log(Object.keys(foo)); // ["bar", "baz"]

 A named accessor property associates a name (also — only a string) with one or two accessor functions: a getter and a setter.
-The accessor functions are used to store or retrieve a value that is associated with the property name indirectly.

 As we have noticed, some implementations of ES3 already had this concept.
 But ES5 specifies this officially and provides slightly different syntax (from e.g. corresponding extension of SpiderMonkey) of such property kind definition.